 - Battery Impact: Heavy Bluetooth use really puts pressure on your battery.
-Ten minutes of use ate up five percent of the charge on my phone.
+Ten minutes of usage ate up five percent of the charge on my phone.

 Combining the wireless benefits of Bluetooth with the speed of USB, using your phone as a Wi-Fi hotspot is perhaps the most popular tethering option.

-Using your mobile internet and Wi-Fi connection, your phone creates a private network to connect your devices devices with a secure password.
-It’s easily the most convenient choice.
+Using your mobile internet and Wi-Fi connection, your phone creates a private network to connect your devices with a secure password.
+It’s definitely the most convenient choice.
 To set up Wi-Fi tethering:

-Tap the Show password box to view the password if needed.
+- Tap the Hotspot password (sometimes called Show password) box to view the password, if needed.

-On your Windows PC, press Win + I to open Settings, then Network & internet > Wi-Fi.
-Click Show available networks and browse to find the network your phone created.
-(You can also do this by right-clicking the wireless internet icon in the System Tray).
+- Click Show available networks and browse to find the network your phone created.
+(You can also do this by clicking the wireless internet icon in the System Tray).

 - Speed: 10Mbps download, 4.45Mbps upload, with an average ping of 55ms.

 Once you’ve set up wireless tethering for the first time, it’s easy to activate again.
 Open the Quick Settings panel on your phone by swiping down from the top twice.
 Tap the Hotspot button, then wait for your computer to connect.
 As long as you don’t change the network name or password, it should reconnect automatically.